AnaVizcaya/db-lesson/_episodes/07-runConditionsTable.md

 ## How to access the data

 There are several methods available for users to access the data of the run conditions table.

-The most straightforward way is to access the data with a curl command on the terminal or on the web:
+The most straightforward way is to access the data with a curl command on the terminal or on the web.

+> ## What you need to know
+> 1. The database url.
+For our example: https://dbdata0vm.fnal.gov:9443/dune_runcon_prod
+> 2. The table name.
+For our example: pdunesp.run_conditionstest
+{: .checklist}

 ~~~
 curl "https://dbdata0vm.fnal.gov:9443/dune_runcon_prod/get?folder=pdunesp.run_conditionstest&t=28650"